redewiedergabe/corpus/resources/docs/use_cases.md

 **Linguistics:**
-- corpus studies to linguistic pecularities of speech, thought and writing representation, for example introductional expressions, independent subjunctive clauses etc.
+- corpus studies to linguistic peculiarities of speech, thought and writing representation, for example introductional expressions, independent subjunctive clauses etc.
-- linguistic studies depending on perspective, fictionaliy, time (see [metadata](metadata.md) for further use cases)
+- linguistic studies depending on perspective, fictionality, time (see [metadata](metadata.md) for further use cases)

 **Literary studies:**